WVURAIL/dspira/_posts/2021-08-05-Spectrometer_sourceblock_settings.md

 ---

 The default source block settings in the `spectrometer_w_cal.grc` GNU Radio program are for the [Airspy R2](https://airspy.com/airspy-r2) SDR.
-If a different SDR is used, changes in the source block, the `samp_rate Variable` block, and sometimes the `freq Variable` block may be needed.
+A different SDR may require changes to the source and `samp_rate Variable` blocks.
+Sometimes the `freq Variable` block also needs changes.
 The settings for some common SDR's used with the horn telescopes are described below.

 > **Why `freq` sometimes has to change too.** The program records a band
 > `samp_rate` wide, centered on `freq`.
-The default is `freq` 1419 MHz with
+The defaults are `freq` 1419 MHz and `samp_rate` 10e6.
-> `samp_rate` 10e6, which records 1414 – 1424 MHz — the hydrogen line at
-> 1420.4058 MHz sits comfortably inside.
-Narrow the sample rate without moving
+> This records 1414 to 1424 MHz, comfortably including the hydrogen line at 1420.4058 MHz.
+Reducing the sample rate shrinks the band around 1419 MHz.
-> the centre and the band shrinks around 1419 MHz, and at some point the line
-> falls off the end of it.
-Halve the sample rate to 2.4e6 and the band becomes
+> Without retuning the center, the hydrogen line eventually falls outside that band.
+Set the sample rate to 2.4e6 and the band becomes 1417.8 to 1420.2 MHz.
-> 1417.8 – 1420.2 MHz: **the line is 0.2 MHz outside it and the telescope
+> **The line lies about 0.2 MHz outside it.
-> records no hydrogen at all.** That is why the RTL-SDR and Pluto settings
+> The telescope records no hydrogen.** The RTL-SDR and Pluto settings therefore change `freq` too.
-> below change `freq` as well, and the Airspy Mini and Lime do not.
+> The Airspy Mini and Lime settings do not.
 >
-> A quick check: your band runs from `freq - samp_rate/2` to
+> Your band runs from `freq - samp_rate/2` to `freq + samp_rate/2`.
-> `freq + samp_rate/2`, and 1420.4058 MHz needs to be inside it with room to
-> spare at both ends.
+> It must include 1420.4058 MHz with room to spare at both ends.

 Options: